pontus-vision/data-prep/dataprep-webapp/README.md

 `npm run serve`

 Then it will start a web server on port 3000 and watch any code change to refresh the browser.

-### Alternative way to launch, this does't require the prerequisites.

-`docker run -v /home/smallet/Development/clones/data-prep/dataprep-webapp/:/data-prep/ -p 3000:3000 registry.talend.com:5000/talend/data-prep-webapp-tools:1.8 /bin/sh -c "npm run serve"`

-Of course change */home/smallet/Development/clones/data-prep/dataprep-webapp* regarding the path of your git clone.

 Then application is available at http://localhost:3000

-### Run on your local machine
-By default, the webapp is setup to access the api hosted on `10.42.10.99`.
-This setting can be changed in the following file :

-* _src/assets/config/config.mine.json_.

-This file is an untracked file that overwrites the configuration in config.json.

 ### Run tests
 when in folder _checkouts/data-prep/dataprep-webapp_ type the command

-`npm run test`
+`yarn test`

 This will get all source files, include them in karma config and run all the unit tests only once.
 To run it continuously with source watch, type the command

-`npm run test:auto`
+`yarn test:auto`

 ### Test coverage
 During each test run, Karma will generate coverage files, using [karma-coverage plugin](https://github.com/karma-runner/karma-coverage).